 (4).
 Application of Advanced Analytic Techniques and Mining “Big Data”: Multivariate analysis, mining “big data”, and biological network analysis.
 Real-time disease risk surveillance and statistical predictive modeling using data from multiple hospitals’ electronic health records, such as Nationwide Inpatient Sample, and National Hospital Discharge Surveys, data from regional, national and international population-based health surveys.

-- Global Climate Change, Air Pollution and Urban Health
+- Air Quality and Urban Health in China

 Jing Sun, Pooja Rangan, Srinidhi Subraya Bhat, and Longjian Liu: A Meta-Analysis of the Association between Helicobacter Pylori Infection and Risk of Coronary Heart Disease from Published Prospective Studies.
 Helicobacter, 2016 Feb:21(1):11-23.
 PMID: 25997465.
 PubMed